+I think I forgot to add the vinegar.
+I I'll try it again with less food coloring.
 I was told that not all recipes need to be ajusted for high elevation, so I was at a loss but now that you pointed that out, I think I did forget that step.
 Thanks again for your help.

 Hi, chachagyrl22, I've been baking at just over 6000 feet above sea level for around 16 years.
 At 7000 ft I doubt if any cake recipe will work without some adjusting.
 I think when people say that not all recipes need to be adjusted, they're referring to 3000-4000 ft.
 I've settled into recipes that work really well for me but when I do try something new, I always make the most basic adjustments right off the bat.